Dyson V11 Torque Drive vs. Outsize

 Interface comparison

 There is little difference here as both have the same LCD screen with a single button.
-This screen informs users about the vacuum’s battery status, error codes, and run time left.
+This screen displays the vacuum’s battery status, error codes, and remaining runtime.

-However, all Outsize variants have the same feature, whereas only the Torque Drive and Absolute variants for the smaller V11 get this feature.
+However, all Outsize variants have this feature, whereas only the Torque Drive and Absolute variants of the smaller V11 do.

 Trigger comparison

-All Dyson cordless products have the same trigger, and it’s the same case for the Outsize and Torque Drive.
+All Dyson cordless products use the same trigger, and the same applies to the Outsize and Torque Drive.
 I like that these mechanisms require little pressure to activate.

 However, I did notice a slight change with the Outsize trigger shape.